ajleeson/research_blog/_posts/2023-07-24-goodbye-bug.md

 I later discovered that LiveOcean does not blow up on day 1 if I remove Birch Bay WTTP.

-### Resolving issues with the Birch Bay WWTP inputs
+### Nov 2022: Resolving issues with the Birch Bay WWTP inputs

 We then checked all of our inputs to Birch Bay WWTP.
 As it turns out, my forcing file actually had several bugs that I needed to fix, including: